keptn-workshops/getting-started/README.md

 1. **Dynatrace** - You will get your Dynatrace Tenant credentials during the workshop.

 During the **Setup**, you will need Git and Dynatrace tokens.
-We recommend to copy the following lines into an editor and fill them out while working through
+We recommend to copy the following lines into an editor and fill them out while working through the
 pre-requisites:
 ```
 Git remote repo-URL: